OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

     > [!NOTE]
     > If don't already have an Azure subscription, you can [get one as part of your Visual Studio subscription](https://azure.microsoft.com/pricing/member-offers/visual-studio-subscriptions/) or [register for a free trial](https://azure.microsoft.com/pricing/free-trial).

-## Step 1: Create a shared folder to host your add-in XML manifest file
+## Step 1: Create a shared folder to host your add-in manifest file

 1. Open File Explorer on your development computer.